gicrisf/rustpub/README.md

 Now you're ready to go with `--parser py`.

-> But I want Modilla Javascript parser!
+> But I want Mozilla Javascript parser!
 I want to be sure my ebooks will be like reader-mode firefox version of my articles.

 Then you need Node JS.
-If you haven't, [install it too](https://nodejs.org/).
+If you have not, [install it too](https://nodejs.org/).
 If you already have Node, just use `--parser js` as argument and you will not be disappointed.